-While it is still safe for you to have sexual intercourse during your radiotherapy, the desire to have sex may decrease because you may become tired, anxious or unwell.
+While it is still safe for you to have sexual intercourse during your radiation therapy, the desire to have sex may decrease because you may become tired, anxious or unwell.
 It may help to discuss your worries with your partner and/or your radiation oncologist or nurse.
 A referral to a sexual counsellor may also assist.

 What can you do if intercourse is painful?

 You may find you are in too much discomfort to have sex until the tissues in your vagina have healed.
-This may take 4-6 weeks after your radiotherapy has finished.
+This may take 4-6 weeks after your radiation therapy has finished.
 It may help to discuss this with your partner, radiation oncologist and/or nurse.
 A referral to a sexual counsellor may assist in managing this side effect.
 The regular use of a vaginal dilator will help with keeping the tissues in your vagina flexible and elastic.
-Ask for eviQ patient information - How to manage vaginal stenosis using a vaginal dilator
+Ask for eviQ patient information - How to manage vaginal stenosis using a vaginal dilator.

 Do I still need to use contraception?

 Yes, you should use contraception during and after radiation therapy.
 Ask your doctor or nurse about what type of contraception you should use and for how long.

 Some cancer treatments can reduce your fertility.
 This can make it difficult or impossible to get pregnant.
 Talk to your doctor or nurse before you start any treatment.
 Depending on your situation there may be fertility sparing options available to you and/or your partner, discuss these with your doctor or nurse.
 See our patient information sheets – Fertility in women during cancer treatment.